Cascada

-Cascada (/kəˈskɑːdə/, Spanish, "Waterfall") is a German dance music act founded in 2004 by singer Natalie Horler and DJs/composers/producers DJ Manian and DJ Yanou.
+Cascada (/kəˈskɑːdə/, Spanish, 'Waterfall') is a German Eurodance music act founded in 2004 by singer Natalie Horler and composers/record producers DJ Manian and DJ Yanou.

-They functioned as a trio from 2004 to 2021, with their last track together being "One Last Dance".
-Since then Natalie has fronted the group as a solo project which was confirmed with the release of Cascada's fifth studio album, Studio 24, produced by Christian Geller.
+They consisted in a trio until 2021, with their last track together being "One Last Dance".
+Since then, Natalie has fronted the group as a solo project, which was confirmed with the release in 2024 of Cascada's fifth studio album, Studio 24, produced by Christian Geller.

 They are best known for the hit singles "Everytime We Touch", "What Hurts the Most", "Evacuate the Dancefloor" and "Miracle".

 Cascada represented Germany at the Eurovision Song Contest 2013 in Malmö, Sweden with "Glorious".
-While being one of the most successful acts of the dance music genre itself, Cascada was named as the third-most successful German act of the 21st century.
+While being one of the most successful bands of the Electronic dance music genre itself, Cascada was named as the third-most successful German act of the 21st century.

-In 2010, Cascada's music was the second-most downloaded of all time in the dance category, after David Guetta.
+In 2010 and again in 2014, Cascada's music was the second-most downloaded of all time in the dance category, after David Guetta.

 Music career

 2004–2005: Early career

 When Natalie Horler was 17 in 1998, she was doing studio work for various DJs.
 She met Yanou and DJ Manian when they were 24 and 20, respectively.
 Originally, they released music under the name Cascade, but due to Kaskade, another artist with a similar name, threatening legal action, they changed it to Cascada.
-At the same time they also released music under the names of Siria, 3XM, Phalanx, Scarf!, Diamond and Akira, before ending these projects due to the success of Cascada.
+At the same time, they also released music under the names of Siria, 3XM, Phalanx, Scarf!, Diamond, and Akira, before ending these projects due to the success of Cascada.
 Under Andorfine Records, they produced their debut and hit single, "Miracle", and its follow-up, "Bad Boy", in Germany.
 This caught the attention of the American dance label Robbins Entertainment.
-They negotiated a contract and "Miracle" was released in 2004.
+They negotiated a contract, and "Miracle" was released in 2004.
 When this did not attract much attention, Cascada offered them "Everytime We Touch".